 1. Name and describe each market.

 Every business has more than one market to reach.
 A restaurant markets to hungry people, but also to event organizers.
 A local photographer may market to individuals, event organizers, families, schools and many other separate markets.
 For a chamber of commerce, your markets may be local businesses, people in the community, plus businesses you are trying to attract.

 If you think in the broadest terms, a customer is anyone whose actions affect your results.
-(I borrowed that definition from Steve Yastrow, at tompeters.com.)
+(I borrowed that definition from Steve Yastrow, at tompeters.com, and see his one minute video explanation.)
 If you are not sure about yours, sit down and brainstorm with a friend.

 2. List potential methods you can use to reach your markets.

 You may start with listing your traditional methods, including newspaper advertising, word of mouth, or printed materials.
 Add to that all the online methods you can think of.
 Facebook Fan Pages are a natural for small town businesses.
 Other ideas might be participation in local forums, contributing to groups on Flickr, blogging, uploading videos to YouTube, or updating your status and sharing links on Twitter or LinkedIn.
 The key is to identify the areas where your customers are online.